sentioxyz/iota/crates/iota-single-node-benchmark/README.md

-# Sui Single Node Benchmark
+# IOTA Single Node Benchmark

-This crate contains a binary for performance benchmarking a single Sui node.
+This crate contains a binary for performance benchmarking a single IOTA node.
 Upon running the binary, the node will instantiate a standalone `AuthorityState`, and submit executable transactions to it in parallel.
 We then measure the time it takes for it to finish executing all the transactions.